mat-docs/ATLAS.DisplayAPI.Site/docs/devguide/limitations.md

 # API Limitations

-The Display API currently has the following limitations:
+The Display API currently has the following limitations

 - Missing events
     - Not notified when composite session becomes primary